Demians12/docker-ecs-modernization/README.md

 ## Running first step
 ### run in the root folder:
 - `docker compose build`
-- `docker images` to see the created images `REPOSITORY                          TAG       IMAGE ID       CREATED             SIZE docker-ecs-modernization-frontend   latest    127ad9daae74   About an hour ago   18MB docker-ecs-modernization-backend    latest    99039f8e96b5   About an hour ago   74MB`
+- `docker images` to see the created images

 ### Push images to Docker Hub